why donate?

 • CONFERENCES: Present scientific posters and exhibit at national meetings

 • The Dry Eye Foundation is a small 501(c)3 nonprofit based in Poulsbo, Washington.
-We incorporated as a non-profit in 2018 and recently celebrated our 5th anniversary in October 2023!
+We incorporated as a non-profit in 2018.

 Our history dates back to 2005 with the formation of Dry Eye Zone by Founder Rebecca Petris, who began engaging in education and advocacy for people suffering from dry eye disease after an unfortunate outcome from LASIK eye surgery in 2001.